louisjimenez/spinnaker-for-gcp/ci/CLOUD_BUILD.md

 ## Submitting a Build

-Cloud Builds can be trigged using [gcloud](https://cloud.google.com/cloud-build/docs/running-builds/start-build-manually), [build triggers](https://cloud.google.com/cloud-build/docs/running-builds/automate-builds), or [GitHub app triggers](https://cloud.google.com/cloud-build/docs/create-github-app-triggers).
+Cloud Builds can be triggered using [gcloud](https://cloud.google.com/cloud-build/docs/running-builds/start-build-manually), [build triggers](https://cloud.google.com/cloud-build/docs/running-builds/automate-builds), or [GitHub app triggers](https://cloud.google.com/cloud-build/docs/create-github-app-triggers).
 This repository provides the necessary files for installing Spinnaker for GCP with a gcloud triggered build.
 Follow these steps to start a build:

 1. Create a new directory.
 The contents of this directory will be submitted to Cloud Build.
 2. Place the generated properties file into the directory.